danieljharvey/horses/README.md

 :outputJS <expr> - show JS code for <expr>
 :tree <expr> - draw a dependency tree for <expr>
-:versions <name> - list all versions of a binding :watch <name> - put <name> into 'scratch.mimsa' and bind any changes
+:versions <name> - list all versions of a binding
 <expr> - Evaluate <expr>, returning it's simplified form and type
 :quit - give up and leave
 ```